Sessho-seki: Legend

-The stone is believed to be the transformed corpse of Tamamo-no-Mae, a beautiful woman who was exposed as a nine-tailed fox working for an evil daimyō plotting to kill Emperor Toba and take his throne.
+The stone is believed to be the transformed corpse of Tamamo-no-Mae, a beautiful woman who was exposed as a nine-tailed fox working for an evil daimyō plotting to kill Emperor Konoe and take his throne.
 According to the otogi-zōshi, when the nine-tailed fox was killed by the famous warrior named Miura-no-suke, her body became the Sessho-seki.
 Later, a Buddhist priest called Genno stopped for a rest near the stone and was threatened by the spirit of Tamamo-no-Mae.
 Genno performed exorcism rituals and begged the spirit to consider her salvation.
 Tamamo-no-Mae relented and swore never to haunt the stone again.

 Split

-It was reported on March 5, 2022 that the stone had split into two parts, likely as a result of natural weathering.
-Some netizens expressed their fear of the exorcised Kitsune.
+It was reported on March 5, 2022, that the stone had split into two parts, likely as a result of natural weathering.
+Some people expressed their fear of the exorcised Kitsune.
 On 26 March 2022, the local government had priests host a ceremony to appease the spirit and pacify the beast at the site with prayers, offerings, and waving haraegushi upon the split rock.